hughjonesd/r-source/README.md

 my_data[rows, cols] <- as.numeric(my_data[rows, cols])
 ```

-## Source Patch
+## Building

 You can build this version from github source using the build-R.sh script.
-Alternatively, if you have an existing R source tree (from SVN or a tar file) and want to add the pipe assignment operator, you can apply the provided patch:
+Alternatively, if you have an existing R source tree, you can apply the provided patch:

 ```bash
 cd /path/to/r-source